einargs/mypy/refinement_design.md

 # TODO
 - enable assignment to variables
+  * invalidate verification vars that are assigned to
+  * Add variables with refinement types to things.
+  * if the type of a variable is inferred and should be a refined type, make sure it is.
+  * test multiple assignments
+  * currently I don't think this can handle adding refinement type info to indexed lvalues.
 - enable calling functions with refinement types
 - get destructuring a tuple working
 - make sure that return values of refined functions that are assigned to